Kartikullal/Interval-Bisection-Search/README.md

 ## Python Implementation of Interval Bisection Search

-For this implementation, we have considered the convex function $`f(x) = x^2`$.
+For this implementation, we have considered the convex function `f(x) = x^2`.
 You can change the convex functiont to whatever you like.

 In this implementation, we have also counted the number of steps that will be needed to reach the minimum point.